Bona Sforza: Foreign policy

-Bona was instrumental in establishing alliances for Poland, but she was rumored to be a notorious conspirator because of her gender and Italian heritage.
+Bona was instrumental in establishing alliances for Poland, but she was rumoured to be a notorious conspirator because of her gender and Italian heritage.
 In addition to her good relationships with the Vatican, she sought to maintain good relations with the Ottoman Empire and had contacts with Hürrem Sultan, chief consort of Suleiman the Magnificent.
 It is believed that the good relationship between the Queens saved Poland from being attacked by the Ottoman Army during the Italian Wars.

 Worried about the growing ties between the Habsburgs and Russia by 1524, Sigismund signed a Franco-Polish alliance with King Francis I of France to avoid a possible two-front war.
 Bona was instrumental in establishing an alliance between Poland and France with the objective of recovering Milan.
 The negotiations came to an end, and the alliance was disbanded after Francis' troops were defeated by Charles V at the Battle of Pavia in 1525.

-Despite their blood relation, Bona sometimes was a fierce opponent of the Habsburgs.
+Despite their blood relation, Bona was sometimes a fierce opponent of the Habsburgs.
 She advocated attaching Silesia to the Polish crown in return for her hereditary principalities of Bari and Rossano, but Sigismund the Old did not fully support this idea.
 Wanting to secure her eldest daughter in the Kingdom of Hungary, Bona successfully supported her son-in-law John Zápolya as successor against Ferdinand of Habsburg after Louis II of Hungary was killed at Mohács in 1526.

+In 1537, Bona Sforza established a settlement at Bar in what is now Ukraine.

 Artistic patronage

 The Palace of the Grand Dukes (marked as number 6) in Vilnius Lower Castle in the late 16th century.

 Alongside her husband's profound interest in the revival of classical antiquity, Bona was instrumental in developing the Polish Renaissance.
 She brought renowned Italian artists, architects and sculptors from her native country.
-Her most known artistic involvement were the expansion of the Palace of the Grand Dukes of Lithuania in Vilnius and the construction of Ujazdów Castle, which included a large park and a menagerie.
+Her most well-known artistic involvement was the expansion of the Palace of the Grand Dukes of Lithuania in Vilnius and the construction of Ujazdów Castle, which included a large park and a menagerie.
 The plans were prepared by Bartolomeo Berrecci da Pontassieve, who designed several other projects in Poland.

 Queen Mother

-On the 1 April 1548, Sigismund I the Old died and was succeeded by Sigismund Augustus.
+On 1 April 1548, Sigismund I the Old died and was succeeded by Sigismund II Augustus.
 The deceased king was buried in Wawel Cathedral alongside his and Bona's late son, Prince Albertus.
-The mother and the son had entered into a conflict over his marriage to Barbara Radziwiłł, a former mistress who was vehemently opposed by the nobility, but she eventually accepted her son's decision and recognized Barbara as her daughter-in-law and the Queen of Poland.
+The mother and the son had entered into a conflict over his marriage to Barbara Radziwiłł, a former mistress who was vehemently opposed by the nobility, but she eventually accepted her son's decision and recognised Barbara as her daughter-in-law and the Queen of Poland.
 Still, their relationship turned difficult, and after her husband's death, Bona moved with her unmarried daughters to Masovia and stayed there for eight years before moving back to Bari.